LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 # Evaluation

-In the previous chapter *use case Evaluation* \ref{use-case-evaluation} it is shown that the implementation of the hardware and software framework for various magnetic field sensors is successfully implemented.
+In the previous chapter *Use Case Evaluation* \ref{use-case-evaluation} it is shown that the implementation of the hardware and software framework for various magnetic field sensors is successfully implemented.

 In addition, the basic application by the user is demonstrated based on an example.
 Based on this it is possible to systematically characterise magnets from the software and readout hardware side by means of data acquisition, storage and analysis.